Appearance

 Guide: Adding a New Data Section to the Tooltip

-The 4-Step Pattern
+The 5-Step Pattern

-- Configure: Define the data shape and user-facing options.
+- Configure: Define types and defaults in

-- Fetch: Request the new data from the API.
+src/config.ts. - Fetch: Request data in

-Step 1: Configure the New Section (src/config.ts)
+Step 1: Configure (src/config.ts)

-A. Define the incoming data shape:
+A. Define the data interface

 typescript